AminuATG/Finora-Pay/README.md

 ## Problem

 Freelancers in Africa face:
-- Slow settlement times
+- Slow settlement (2–5 days)
-- High transaction fees
+- High transaction fees (5–15%)
 - No structured way to manage income

+Result:
+Even when income is global, financial management remains manual, fragmented, and inefficient.

 ---